erichartline/fantrax-scripts/README.md

 > Fantasy baseball tools for converting IBW text to CSV and matching prospects between different datasets

+**⚠️ Note: This package is not published to npm.
+You must clone and run it locally.**

 ## Overview

 Fantrax Scripts is a collection of Node.js tools designed to help fantasy baseball analysts work with player data from different sources.
 The toolkit provides two main functions: